Skip to content

 PhD student as co-supervisor or committee member:

-I accept PhD or MSc students from the Health System Research (HSR) of IHPME.
+I accept PhD students from the Health System Research (HSR) of IHPME.

 I am the Director of the MSc Course Only Program in IHPME.